dendronhq/dendron-site/vault/dendron.contribute.documentation.md

 For more involved changes, you can fork our GitHub repositories and clone them locally.

 For example, the [wiki.dendron.so](https://www.dendron.so) website is built from the contents of [`dendronhq/dendron-site`](https://github.com/dendronhq/dendron-site).
 Make changes in the corresponding file and send us a pull request to update the documentation.
-You can preview your changes using [[Show Preview|dendron://dendron.dendron-site/dendron.ref.commands#show-preview]].
+You can preview your changes using [[dendron://dendron.dendron-site/dendron.topic.preview.commands.toggle-preview]].

 ### Prerequisites